IGNF/myria3d/docs/source/tutorials/prepare_dataset.md

 It is adapted to the French Lidar HD data provided by IGN (see [the official page](https://geoservices.ign.fr/lidarhd) - link in French).
 Return number and color information (RGBI) are scaled to 0-1 interval, a NDVI and an average color ((R+G+B)/3) dimension are created, and points that may be occluded (as indicated by higher return number) have their color set to 0.

-You may want to implement your own logic (e.g. with custom, additional features) in diretcory `points_pre_transform`.
+You may want to implement your own logic (e.g. with custom, additional features) in directory `points_pre_transform`.
 It then needs to be referenced similarly to `lidar_hd_pre_transform`.

 ## Using your own data